facebookresearch/FixRes/README_FixEfficientNet.md

 [FixRes](https://github.com/facebookresearch/FixRes) is a simple method for fixing the train-test resolution discrepancy.
 It improves the performance of any convolutional neural network architecture.

-The method is described in "[Fixing the train-test resolution discrepancy](https://papers.nips.cc/paper/9035-fixing-the-train-test-resolution-discrepancy)" ([More results on arXiv](https://arxiv.org/abs/1906.06423)).
+The method is described in the Neurips paper "[Fixing the train-test resolution discrepancy](https://papers.nips.cc/paper/9035-fixing-the-train-test-resolution-discrepancy)" ([More results on arXiv](https://arxiv.org/abs/1906.06423)).

 Hereafter we provide more results corresponding to [this note](https://arxiv.org/abs/2003.08237), for Efficient Model.
 Our models depend on previous trained models, see the [references to other models](#references-to-other-models)